erakai/Treasury/README.md

 ----
 ### Technology
 - Built solely in Java
-- Picocli` Command Line library
+- Picocli Command Line library
-- Pure JDBC for the database
+- MySQL for the database, JDBC to connect

 ### Contributors
 - Kai T